ASTEROID ASTROLOGY

 How to Read Amor Well

 Start by reading Amor as one note in the larger love chord.
-She is not meant to be read alone.
+It is not meant to be read alone.
 Venus, Eros, Juno, and Psyche are the other notes, and each adds a different frequency.
 Amor's distinctive contribution is tenderness.
-Ask what your Amor sign wants to offer and what it wants to receive.
-Both answers matter.
+Ask what your Amor sign might want to offer and receive.

-Second, notice the areas of your life where Amor is most active.
-A 4th house Amor person will often find that their deepest tenderness arrives at home, with family, or in the care of a pet.
-A 10th house Amor person may find that their most visible affection shows up in public-facing work, mentoring, or the care they bring to colleagues and the larger community.
-The domain matters because it tells you where to bring your attention for this part of your life to feel whole.
+Second, notice the areas of your life where Amor may be most visible.
+A 4th house Amor can point toward home, family, or care of a pet.
+A 10th house Amor can place tenderness in public-facing work, mentoring, or the care brought to colleagues and community.
+The domain matters because it tells you where to look for this prompt.

 Amor and the Shadow of Tenderness